risingwavelabs/risingwave-docs/docs/risingwave-sql-101.md

 ## More to read

-We also prepared several [demos](/docs/current/demos), each focusing on solving a real-world stream processing task, with simulated data.
+We also prepared several demos in the Demos section of the docs, each focusing on solving a real-world stream processing task, with simulated data.